MANAGED VULNERABILITY SCANNING

 Being able to identify your vulnerabilities before they are exploited is crucial in today’s connected world.
 Every year, thousands of vulnerabilities are discovered and organisations scramble to stay on top of them.

-Nettitude is an award-winning cybersecurity organisation with unparalleled capability in delivering vulnerability management services.
+LRQA Nettitude is an award-winning cybersecurity organisation with unparalleled capability in delivering vulnerability management services.
 With our global Security Operations Centres (SOCs) we provide 24/7 services that secure our clients and detect and respond to sophisticated cyber-threats, providing assurance that your organisation is protected.

 What is Managed Vulnerability Scanning?